bradp/bradparbs.com/content/projects/registered-post-types.md

 +++
-title = "Registered Post Types" description = "Shows a list of all the post types in your WordPress" author = "Brad Parbs" type = "page" kind = "plugin"
+title = "Registered Post Types" description = "Shows a list of all the post types on your site" author = "Brad Parbs" type = "page" kind = "plugin"